robahall/robahall.github.io/_posts/2018-01-06-Performing-ANOVA-Analysis.md

 and variance within those treatments we can use F as our test statistic.
 This is very useful for investigating if the changes you make in an experiment are statistically significant and gives you and idea how to proceed with your next set of follow up experiments.
 I will break down these ideas and explain in more depth as we compute this in Python.
 B

-##Experimental Set Up
+### Experimental Set Up

-To begin, I created a fictional dataset where I am interested in seeing how my plasma settings affect my CVD growth rate.
+To begin, I created a fictional data set where I am interested in seeing how my plasma settings affect my CVD growth rate.
 I set up a completely randomized experiment with 4 treatment levels of plasma power (8, 10, 12, 14 Watts) with four replicates.
+The data is shown below:

 The results of the experiment are shown below:

 **INSERT FIGURE - CVD PIVOT

+$$a^2 + b^2 = c^2$$

 EDA-BoxPlot